openbmc/docs/designs/firmware_update_via_blobs.md

 ### Defining Blobs

 The BLOB protocol allows a handler to specify a list of blob ids.
-This list will be leveraged to specify whether the platform supports either the legacy or the UBI mechanism, or both.
+This list will be leveraged to specify whether the platform supports either the legacy (static layout) or the UBI mechanism, or both.
 The flags provided to the open command identify the mechanism selected by the client-side.
 The stat command will return the list of supported mechanisms for the blob.

 The blob ids for the mechanisms will be as follows:

 Flash Blob Id  | Type
 -------------- | ------
-/flash/image   | Legacy
+/flash/image   | Static Layout
 /flash/tarball | UBI

 The flash handler will determine what commands it should expect to receive and